Skip to Main Content

 Notes:

-EndNote can handle most of the requirements of the APA style, but EndNote does not include the full spectrum of reference types that are described in the APA manual.
+The EndNote APA output style does not include the full spectrum of reference types that are described in the APA manual.
 If you are citing a reference type that is not included in EndNote, you should consult the APA manual.
-You may need to add or modify your own reference types, if so you can follow the instructions in the knowedge base article Adding and Deleting Reference Types.
+You may need to add or modify your own reference types - if this is necessary, you can follow the instructions in the Adding and changing reference types article linked below.